 Do I still have to pay my real estate taxes?
 Yes.
 Real estate taxes are due as stated on your bill.
 Please keep in mind that the city uses these funds to pay our vendors, many of which are small businesses and local businesses who need paid for their goods and services so that they can take care of their families too.
 City taxes also pay the electric bill to keep street lights on, traffic lights functioning and pay the dedicated first-responders still reporting to work to keep us safe.

 How do I report a public works issue?
-A small crew of Public Works employees have been assigned to cover each week through April 6, 2020.
-With this limited crew, the public should expect a reduction in response time to non-emergency public works concerns.
 The City strongly encourages the use of our smartphone MyCivic app “Lock Haven City” to submit requests for service (like potholes or streetlights) or to use email for requests.
 This app is available in both Android and Apple stores for free download.
 As always, if you have a water or sewer leak, customers are requested to call the County Communications Center at 570-748-2936.

 Can I visit other City buildings?
-City employees have been directed to only permit current employees, approved subcontractors and emergency services to access the Department of Public Works operations center at 99 Second Avenue and at the Wastewater Treatment Plant at 20 S Hanna Street.
-Visitors, salespersons, and guests will not be permitted access to these sites through at least April 30, 2020 and will be turned away.
+City Hall is open by appointment only.
+Masks are required for all visitors.
+You can arrange an appointment, call (570) 893-5917.
 Those with business at the Piper Memorial Airport are requested to use the same recommendation of social distancing and those using the facility for essential travel and work are encouraged to follow the Centers for Disease Control and PA Department of Health guidelines of how to prevent illness while traveling.

 Will City Council meet?
-At this time, City Council has postponed its regular in-person meetings until at least April 6, 2020.
+At this time, City Council is meeting in person and streaming meetings live to Youtube and Facebook.
 In order to limit exposure to both members of the public and the City’s elected officials and employees, members of the public interested in the proceedings of City Council who do not have comments are encouraged to watch the meetings online live through our streaming service.
-Members of the public who do have comments they wish to share with City Council can always do so via email.
+Members of the public who do have comments they wish to share with City Council but do not feel comfortable coming to the in person meeting can always do so via email or zoom.
 The email addresses of members of City Council and administrative staff are available on our website directory.
-Under the Emergency declaration, Council is enabled to meet by video conference to addressing pressing business that cannot wait.

 The Commonwealth of Pennsylvania Department of Health is responsible for infectious disease emergency planning and response in coordination with the Centers for Disease Control and Prevention to try to identify possible cases and work to prevent the spread.